-The Counseling Center and Disability Support Services at UAHuntsville enhances personal development and academic achievement by providing counseling, guidance, and equal access to educational opportunities and campus life for all students.
+The Counseling Center and Disability Support Services at UAH enhances personal development and academic achievement by providing counseling, guidance, and equal access to educational opportunities and campus life for all students.
 Additional support and consultation is provided to the campus community when appropriate.

-Student Conduct
+Office of Student Conduct

-The Office of Student Conduct at UAHuntsville helps ensure the health and safety of all students through the fair and impartial administration of the student code of conduct.
+The Office of Student Conduct at UAH helps ensure the health and safety of all students through the fair and impartial administration of the student code of conduct.
 Through the judicial process, students will understand their obligation for responsible behavior.

-Office of Fraternity & Sorority Life
+Office of Fraternity and Sorority Life

-The Office of Fraternity & Sorority Life at UAHuntsville enhances the collegiate experience and personal development for students through community service, philanthropy, scholarship and social interaction.
+The Office of Fraternity and Sorority Life at UAH enhances the collegiate experience and personal development for students through community service, philanthropy, scholarship, and social interaction.